harshal848/Docker/README.md

 **Implement microservice (CRUD Operation) :**
-In this assignment I used PHP & MySql to create API’s for CRUD operations.
+I used PHP & MySql to create API’s for CRUD operations.
 I created database “USERS”
 and created a table “Students”.